eProsima/Integration-Service-docs/docs/communicatedds.rst

 Routing usage and configuration
 -------------------------------

-To solve our hypothetical problem we must configure *Integration Service* through its XML :ref:`configuration` file with one endpoint able to write and read to each *DDS world*.
-Depending on the *Topic Data Type* of each *DDS world* we also need a :ref:`Transformation Library` to provide *transformation functions* that will transform the data from *DDS World A* to *DDS World B* and vice versa.
+To solve the previous situation, *Integration Service* must be configured through its XML :ref:`configuration` file with one endpoint able to write and read to each *DDS world*.
+Depending on the *Topic Data Type* of each *DDS world*, a :ref:`Transformation Library` could be needed to provide *transformation functions* that will convert the data from *DDS World A* to *DDS World B* and vice versa.
 See :ref:`Data Transformation` to see a scenario with *transformation functions*.

-For example, we are going to create a file named :class:`config.xml`.
+In this example, a file named :class:`config.xml` needs to be created.

 The *endpoints* must be configured in the :ref:`Fast-RTPS profiles` section.